cloudmesh-community/book/chapters/pi/car/car-face.md

     ## Create the haar cascade
     faceCascade = cv2.CascadeClassifier(cascPath)

-Camera settings need to be updated in the code as per below suggestions.
+Camera settings need to be updated in the code as per suggestions next.
 The captured image is to be sent to Kairos for face recognition and so we will set the resolution to a lower level.
 This will help to send the image faster over the network without any delay.